michaelearncoding/Multi-Sys-Realtime-Data-Streaming/README.md

 Architecture Overview

-1) Data Ingestion: Raw data is ingested into the system using Kafka.
-The data can come from various sources like IoT devices, user activity logs, etc.
+1) Data Ingestion: Raw data is ingested into the system using  `Kafka`.
+The data can come from various sources like IoT devices, user activity logs, etc. In this project, we use Python API to parse the `JSON-type` data, more specifically, randomly generated customer information.

 2) Data Processing: Airflow schedules Spark jobs to process the raw data.
 The processed data can either be aggregated, filtered, or transformed based on the business logic.
+In this project, we use Python programming language to write Airflow to schedule the jobs' flow.
+And use SQL & Python to transform the `NOSQL` recognizable object into the `pyspark` recognizable object.

 3) Data Storage: The processed data is stored in either Cassandra for NoSQL needs or PostgreSQL for relational data storage.